jeffreykegler/hoonlint/misc/jogging.md

 A queenside jog should have an indentation 2 stops greater than the rune column.

-A flat jog may be either **aligned** or **ragged**.
+A joined jog may be either **aligned** or **ragged**.
-A flat jog is ragged is its body is indented 1 stop after its head.
+A joined jog is ragged is its body is indented 1 stop after its head.
-Otherwise, a flat jog is considered aligned.
+Otherwise, a joined jog is considered aligned.

 All aligned jogs in a jogging should be indented to the same column.